 \section{Multimode Dense coding network with four-mode states}

-Akin to the case for three-mode channels, let us consider a general class of four-mode genuinely entangled Gaussian states, characterised by three parameters, $\tau_1, \tau_2$ and $\tau_3$, shared between three senders, \(\mathcal{S}_i\), (\(i=1, 2, 3\)) and a receiver, \(\mathcal{R}\).
+Akin to the case for three-mode channels, let us consider a general class of four-mode genuinely entangled Gaussian states, characterized by three parameters, $\tau_1, \tau_2$ and $\tau_3$, shared between three senders, \(\mathcal{S}_i\), (\(i=1, 2, 3\)) and a receiver, \(\mathcal{R}\).

-{\it Encoding.} Three senders, $\mathcal{S}_1, \mathcal{S}_2$ and $\mathcal{S}_3$, perform displacement operators on their respective modes as a part of the encoding process.
+{\it Encoding.} Three senders, $\mathcal{S}_1, \mathcal{S}_2$, and $\mathcal{S}_3$, perform displacement operators on their respective modes as a part of the encoding process.
 The displacement amplitude for each sender is proportional to the message they wish to send.
 Like in the previous three-mode situation, we assume, without loss of generality, that $\mathcal{S}_1$ incorporates displacement in both the quadratures of his/her available mode with an amplitude $\alpha_1 = \alpha_{1x} + i \alpha_{1y}$. $\mathcal{S}_2$ chooses to displace only the momentum quadrature by $\alpha_{2y}$ while the position displacement $\alpha_{3x}$ is performed by $\mathcal{S}_3$.
 The input messages belong to a Gaussian ensemble characterized by the probability distribution,

 The senders then transfer their modes, post-encoding, to the receiver $\mathcal{R}$ via noiseless quantum channels.